50.9 MB (3.5 MB compressed)

 43.7 x 29.2 cm ⏐ 17.2 x 11.5 in (300dpi)

 GIPHOTOSTOCK / SCIENCE PHOTO LIBRARY GIPHOTOSTOCK / SCIENCE PHOTO LIBRARY

 Copper reacting with silver nitrate.
 US copper penny (1 cent coin minted in 1962) was half-submerged into a Petri dish containing a 0.2M solution of silver nitrate (AgNO3).
 Since copper is more reactive than silver, a single-displacement reaction occurred: Cu + AgNO3 -> Ag + Cu(NO3)2.
-In this sequence top frame was taken before the coin was put into the solution, middle frame was taken after it had been in the solution for 1 min, bottom frame was taken after the coin had been in the solution for 8 min and then removed.
+After the coin had been in the solution for 8 min, it was removed and the photo was taken.
 Note metal silver that remained in the solution at the end.

 Model release not required.
 Property release not required.